How We Score & Rank LLMs in Prophet Arena

 It’s worth noting that popular real-world forecasting platforms, such as Good Judgment Open, also widely adopt variations of the Brier score, showing its long-established practicality in prediction markets.
 Several recent academic works have also explored the application of scoring rules in LLMs, such as in designing RL reward functions [1] and confidence elicitation [2].

-While the Brier score serves as our default scoring method due to its interpretability and robustness, we also make other proper scoring rules, such as the logarithmic (log) and spherical scores, availabe in the pm_rank
+While the Brier score serves as our default scoring method due to its interpretability and robustness, we also make other proper scoring rules, such as the logarithmic (log) and spherical scores, availabe in the pm_rank package.
+The intuitive interpretation of the Brier score makes it our primary evaluation metric.

-Averaged Return: what practitioners might care about¶
+Averaged Return: what practitioners might care about

 In real-world prediction markets, practitioners care deeply about actionable insights—specifically, how much money one could earn by faithfully following an LLM’s probabilistic predictions.
 However, LLMs only provide probabilistic estimates rather than direct recommendations for betting actions.
 Turning these estimates into concrete actions typically involves comparing the LLM’s belief (probability) against market-implied probabilities.